 Archivelist Clean removes the above-noted interim data then re-acquires all content going back to the very first day your Account was used.
 This can take some time after a couple years of use, as each entry can take upwards of 4-5s to process, depending on your host computer and dependency details.

-Note that you shouldn't have to Clean your Archivelist except when working with Support to troubleshoot very specific issues.
+Note that you shouldn't have a need to Clean your Archivelist except when troubleshooting issues.

 For More Information